thoth-station/adviser/docs/source/prescription.rst

       - '9.1'
       - null

+    cuda_versions:
+      # Match if any CUDA is available.
+      not: [null]

 ``should_include.runtime_environments.platforms``
 #################################################

 A list of platforms for which the given pipeline unit should be registered.

+Alternatively, the list can be wrapped with a "not" statement which inverts the logic.

 .. note::